JackSzwergold/Writing/My Teacher Likes Keith Moon and The Who.md

 ***

-<sup>*My Teacher Likes Keith Moon and The Who (c) by Jack Szwergold.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>
+*My Teacher Likes Keith Moon and The Who (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*